 The Endangered Species Act Needs to Be Modernized to Protect Ranchers and Farmers

 The Obama Administration’s Waters of the United States (WOTUS) rule would have caused significant harm to rural America, including farmers, ranchers, small businesses, water users and other property owners.
-This flawed mandate directly contradicts prior U.S. Supreme Court decisions, which imposed limits on the extent of federal Clean Water Act.
+This overreaching regulation was a dream killer for future generations that caused significant job losses and considerable harm to our economy.
+WOTUS expanded agency control over 60% of our country’s streams and millions of acres of wetlands that were previously non-jurisdictional.
+This flawed mandate directly contradicted prior U.S. Supreme Court decisions, which imposed limits on the extent of federal Clean Water Act.
 For years, Members of the Western Caucus introduced legislation, inserted funding riders into appropriations bills and passed at least five different measures through the House to block WOTUS.
-WOTUS was already stayed by the courts for its impressive unconstitutionality, but the Western Caucus nonetheless applauded the Administration’s move to listen to our members and issue a notice of proposed rulemaking to roll-back this hare-brained scheme.
+WOTUS was already stayed by the courts for its impressive unconstitutionality.
+Fortunately, the Trump Administration repealed this overreaching land and water grab in September of 2019.
 Click HERE

 to read more.